 The Old Mill Restaurant

 You won’t hear Pigeon Forge restaurants without hearing about The Old Mill.
-Serving breakfast, lunch, and dinner, this Southern spot serves up heaping plates of food, from family-style vegetables and fried chicken to fritters with maple butter and mini muffins for breakfast.
-It’s a menu full of comfort foods here, with turkey and dressing, meatloaf, chicken pot pie, and post roast to name a few.
+Serving breakfast, lunch, and dinner riverside, this Southern spot serves up heaping plates of food, from family-style vegetables and fried chicken to fritters with maple butter and mini muffins for breakfast.
+It’s a menu full of comfort foods here, with turkey and dressing, meatloaf, chicken pot pie, and pot roast to name a few.

 Goods from the Gristmill & Pantry